See You in My Nightmares: Composition and lyrics

-Musically, "See You in My Nightmares" is a club number, with an electronic beat.
+Musically, "See You in My Nightmares" is a pop number, with an electronic beat.
 Going against the composition of the other tracks on 808s & Heartbreak, no drum sounds are featured.
 The song is reliant on strings and electric synths, the former of which were arranged by Gold.
 The strings were engineered by Jeff Chestek, with assistance from Rick Friedrich, Montez Roberts, and John Stahl.
 In the background, the song features a cello, violas, bass, and violins.
 Keyboards are also included in the composition, which were contributed by Bhasker.
 Throughout the song, West's voice is Auto-Tuned as he sings in an aggressive tone.
 Lil Wayne raps in Auto-Tune, with him contributing the hook and a verse.

 In the lyrics of the song, West and Lil Wayne touch on relationship troubles with their ex-lovers.
 On the hook, the latter raps about a break-up: "I got the right to put up a fight/ But not quite cause you cut off my light/ But my sight is better tonight/ And I might see you in my nightmare."
 West dismisses his ex-lover during his performance, asserting that he has rid his mind of her.
 At the start of Lil Wayne's verse, he shouts "Baby girl, I'm finished" in his signature snarl.